Last Updated on July 14, 2025 by The Insurance Pros

 Two coverage options:

-Replacement Cost Value (RCV) – Covers the full cost to replace items (costs slightly more but provides better protection)
+- Replacement Cost Value (RCV)—Covers full replacement (costs more but offers better protection)

 Loss of Use